 Semi trucks are massive vehicles.
 They weigh up to 40 tons when fully loaded, and travel an average speed of 55 miles per hour on the interstate.
 Unsurprisingly, collisions between passenger vehicles and these big rigs often result in serious injury and even death.

 Truck accidents aren’t just devastating.
 Achieving the compensation you deserve after a tractor-trailer crash can be complicated.

-That’s why it’s important to find a law firm you can trust to handle your case right.
+That’s why it’s important to find truck accident lawyers you can trust to handle your case right.
 Learn how our experienced truck accident attorneys can help you by calling Johnson & Biscone, P.A. at 405-232-6490 for a free consultation.
 We serve clients throughout the Oklahoma City area, including Edmond, Norman, and nearby communities, as well as all of Oklahoma.

 Truck accidents often occur for the same reasons as any kind of motor vehicle accident.
 Possible causes include:

 - Distracted driving

 - Failure to adjust driving for weather or road conditions